Demolition & Construction

-ANC Member companies can provide a range of continuous noise & vibration monitoring installations for demolition and construction development phases.
-These would be tailored to meet individual client’s needs and would typically, include extensive Local Authority liaison on behalf the client to ensure a comprehensive monitoring programme which satisfies the requirements of all interested parties.
+ANC Member companies can provide a range of continuous noise and vibration monitoring installations for demolition and construction development phases.
+These would be tailored to meet individual client’s needs and would, typically, include extensive Local Authority liaison on behalf of the client to ensure a comprehensive monitoring programme which satisfies the requirements of all interested parties.

 Typically, these installations would include remote access and notification of non-compliance with agreed limits by text or email alert to allow immediate action and to minimise delay to the works.